What we do at Stornoway Media Centre

 How it all started…

-In 1999, journalist and editor Fred Silver created the first incarnation of Intermedia Services working from home in the Lewis village of Lower Bayble and set out to bridge perceived gaps between local information suppliers and consumers.
+In 1999, journalist and editor Fred Silver created the first incarnation of Intermedia Services working from home in the Point village of Lower Bayble and set out to bridge perceived gaps between local information suppliers and consumers.

 This was to be achieved through writing for websites, training for community newspaper staff and volunteers, along with creating publicity and providing articles to local, regional and national publications.